Privacy Policy

 When you access the library website or authenticate to access electronic resources from off campus the library may collect your IP address, eID, and name of the resource accessed.

 OpenAthens allows JMU users to connect from off-campus using Shibboleth to authenticate.
-Shibboleth is included in JMU IT’s Privacy Notice
+Shibboleth is included in JMU IT’s Privacy Notice.

 The library also uses Google Analytics to collect information about visitors to library websites.
 In most cases, the information collected contains your country, the technology you used, the pages accessed, and the length of your session.
 In some cases, your IP address is collected.

-Catalog and Use of Library Materials
+Library Search and Use of Library Materials

-The library catalog has optional features such as saving items, search history, and borrowing history available to logged-in users who chose to use these features.
 Requests for purchases and similar records are also maintained on library servers, secure network drives, and JMU email accounts.
 This information is kept indefinitely.
 Paper hold slips are discarded after an item is checked out.

 The equipment reservation form on the Libraries website records patron name, eID, and requested item via an email to the Equipment Manager, which is stored perpetually.